Tempest is still a work in progress. Visit our GitHub or Discord

 If you want to start a new Tempest project, you can use tempest/app as the starting point.
 Use composer create-project to start:

-composer create-project tempest/app:1.0-alpha1 my-app
+composer create-project tempest/app my-app --stability alpha

 cd my-app

-The project scaffold includes a basic frontend setup including tailwind:
+The project scaffold includes a basic frontend setup including Tailwind:

 npm run dev